Machine Maintenance History Card

 • Maintenance History: A log of all maintenance activities performed on the machine, including date, type of maintenance (preventive, corrective, overhaul), description of the task, and the name of the technician.

-• Parts Replaced: Information on any parts that were replaced during maintenance, including the part number, description, and the date of replacement.
+• Parts Replaced: Information on any equipment parts that were replaced during maintenance, including the part number, description, and the date of replacement.

-• Observations and Recommendations: Notes from technicians on potential issues noticed during maintenance, along with recommendations for future action.
+• Observations and Recommendations: Notes from maintenance technicians on potential issues noticed during maintenance, along with recommendations for future action.

-• Downtime Records: Documentation of any downtime associated with maintenance activities, helping to measure the impact of maintenance on operational efficiency.
+• Downtime Records: Documentation of any equipment downtime associated with maintenance activities, helping to measure the impact of maintenance on operational efficiency.

 How to Create a Machine Maintenance History Card